Subtitle: Do as I say, not as I have done.

 NOTE #1: The word ASSUMED should never be used in genealogy!

 NOTE #2: Theriault is a very common Acadian surname.
-(The Acadians were the French people living in areas that are now Nova Scotia, New Brunswick, and Prince Edward Island.
+(The Acadians were the French-speaking people living in areas that are now called Nova Scotia, New Brunswick, and Prince Edward Island.
 Many of their descendants moved to northern Maine to escape the British Expulsion of 1755–1763.)
 Joseph is undoubtedly the most common first name of all French-Canadians.
 I don’t know how many babies have been christened with the name Joseph Theriault over the years, but there must have been hundreds.
 This is roughly the Acadian equivalent of looking for a man named John Smith in English-speaking countries.

 Okay, finding that I had erred in my earlier genealogy efforts, I removed the “errant” Joseph Theriault from my database.
 The problem is that I had already traced the ancestry of the “wrong” Joseph Theriault back another 6 or 8 generations!
 By removing the erroneous entry, I also removed more than 100 other people from my (assumed) list of ancestors!